AdamSkuse/fcc-calculator/README.md

 3. I can keep chaining mathematical operations together until I hit the 'equals' button, and the calculator will give me the correct answer.

+### To do

+1. Improve look of calculator.

+2. Add animated buttons.

+3. Convert operators '/' and '*' to display as common divide and multiply symbols.

+4. Refactor into modular JS

+5. Fix gulpfile

+6. Add tests